MSF UK's modern slavery statement

 MSF operations in the field are run by MSF’s overseas Operational Centres.
-All MSF entities, including our Operational Centres, are bound by a shared commitment to the MFS Charter and principles.
-MSF UK has agreements in place with each Operational Centre to which it provides staff or financial grants, to ensure an appropriate exchange of information between entities.
+All MSF entities, including our Operational Centres, are bound by a shared commitment to the MSF Charter and principles.
+MSF UK has agreements in place with each Operational Centre to whom it provides staff or financial grants, to ensure an appropriate exchange of information between entities.

 Chair of the Board of Trustees